MichielDerhaeg/fundeps/README.md

-# Implementation of Type Inference and Elaboration into System FC for Functional Dependencies
+# Implementation of Functional Dependencies